 All Norwegian government bonds are listed on Oslo Børs and can be traded on the stock exchange.
-The primary dealers are obligated to quote firm bid and ask prices for a minimum volume of all the government bonds outstanding on Oslo Børs.
+The primary dealers are obligated to quote firm bid and ask prices for a minimum volume of all the government bonds outstanding on Oslo Børs2.
 Primary dealers thus act as government bond market makers.
 This improves liquidity in the government bond market and ensures that updated information on effective government bond yields is available at all times.
-Liquidity and reliable information are important for government bond yields to function as reference rates and can also reduce the government bond trades take place electronically on the exchange.
+Liquidity and reliable information are important for government bond yields to function as reference rates and can reduce the government's borrowing costs.
+Only a small share of government bond trades take place electronically on the exchange.
 Most are agreed upon directly between the trading parties.
 Primary dealers also promote investment in government bonds domestically and abroad.
 Primary dealers can borrow securities from the government in order to be able to quote ask prices at any given time.
 The government can lend government bonds to primary dealers on request for up to a week at a time.
 The government has its own stock of all its securities for this purpose.